PouyaRepos/Mutil-Armed-Bandit-Anomaly-Detection/README.md

 The concept of Multi-Armed Bandit and anomaly detection has been studied by many scientists.
 In this project, I tried to review one of the related papers, where these two methods has been combined and the authors provided their outlier definition.
-For more details please refer to the containing following outlines:
+For more details please refer to the "MAB_anomaly_detection.pdf" containing following outlines:
 1. Introduction
 	- Multi-Armed Bandit (MAB)
 	- Anomaly detection